-- Slaley First School will review this policy at least annually - The policy will also be revised following any national or local policy requirements, any child protection concerns or any changes to the technical infrastructure - We will ensure that we regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied. - To ensure they have oversight of online safety, the headteacher will be informed of online safety concerns, as appropriate. - The named Governor for safeguarding will report on a regular basis to the governing body on online safety incidents, including outcomes. - Any issues identified will be incorporated into the school's action planning.
+- Slaley First School will review this policy at least annually - The policy will also be revised following any national or local policy requirements, any child protection concerns or any changes to the technical infrastructure - We will ensure that we regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied and report any concerns to ICT department - To ensure they have oversight of online safety, the headteacher will be informed of online safety concerns, as appropriate. - The named Governor for safeguarding will report on a regular basis to the governing body on online safety incidents, including outcomes and has a responsibility to ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with SEND. - Any issues identified will be incorporated into the school's action planning. - It is the Designated Safeguarding Lead's responsibility to manage all online safety issues and incidents in line with the school protection policy. - Staff are responsible for responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline